Black Classic Tabbies are Sweeping TICA Cat Shows!

 I’m not bringing this to light in a negative sense, but more of an enlightenment fashion.
 You see, I would’ve never realized this until he brought it to my attention.
 I’ve always heard that Cat Shows were political, it’s a show of “who’s who”, and you have to be established as a breeder to win anything.
 There’s undoubtedly some of that going on there.

-At the end of Saturday, we packed up our cats and headed back to Jacksonville Florida which was only about a 2 hour drive.
-The cats did ok in their carriers, mostly just starting out of the holes and occassionally nodding off.
+At the end of Saturday, we packed up our cats and headed back to Jacksonville Florida which was only about a 2-hour drive.
+The cats did ok in their carriers, mostly just staring out of the holes and occasionally nodding off.

 Since I had to time to waste as a passenger on the way home (I’m always the passenger) – Dan and I decided to go to the TICA website and research the Top 25 Winning Cats and see how accurate his observation was.
 Remember his observation was: The Judges only give first place and second place ribbons to the black classic/White tabbies!